kubawerlos/php-cs-fixer-custom-fixers/README.md

 #### PhpUnitNoUselessReturnFixer
 PHPUnit `fail`, `markTestIncomplete` and `markTestSkipped` functions should not be followed directly by return.
-  *Risky: when native PHPUnit methods are overwritten.*
+  *Risky: when original PHPUnit methods are overwritten.*
 ```diff
  <?php
  class FooTest extends TestCase {